Theojims/Portfolio-Project/README.md

 - Queries for analyzing COVID data, such as case counts, recovery rates, and more.
 Description for GitHub:

-# Housing prcing Data cleaning
+# ii.
+Housing prcing Data cleaning

 it contains SQL queries related to data cleaning and transformation processes for a housing price dataset.
 Th